|

 supplies for making glitter ornaments

 You can use plastic or glass ornaments.
-They both work fine, so if you have small kids or pets, go for the plastic.
+Both work fine, but if you have small kids or pets, go for the plastic.
 (I have an entire post about glass ornament blanks here.)

-You can use solid colors of glitter or you can mix colors, which is what I did.
+You can use solid colors of glitter or mix colors, which is what I did.

 Directions